 - Breach of duty

-Essentially, your broken bones injury attorney must show the liable party owed the broken bone injury victim a duty of care.
+Essentially, our broken bones injury attorney must show the liable party owed you a duty of care.
 This means the defendant was responsible for ensuring your safety.

-The defendant needed to decide or failed to act, thereby causing the broken bone injury victim’s damages.
-It does not matter whether the act was intentional or accidental; if there was a breach of the duty of care, the defendant should be held accountable accordingly.
+The defendant then acted (or failed to act), thereby causing your broken bone injury and resulting damages.
+It does not matter whether the act was intentional or accidental; if there was a breach of the duty of care, the defendant should be financially accountable.

 Evidence in Your Broken Bones Injury Case

-- Photos of the victim’s injuries and property damages
+- Photos of your injuries and property damages

 - Video surveillance, body cam, dash cam, CCTV, or doorbell footage of the accident

 One of the most common ways to recover compensation for a broken bone injury is by filing a claim with the liable party’s insurance company.
-Since Georgia is a fault state, you will usually file a claim with the defendant’s insurance company as opposed to your own insurer.
+Since Georgia is an at-fault state, you will usually file a claim with the defendant’s insurance company as opposed to your own insurer.
 Unfortunately, dealing with the insurance company is difficult for several reasons, such as:

 - Insurance adjusters may delay the processing of your claim

-- You may be accused of sharing liability for your injuries
+- Insurance agents may accuse you of sharing liability for your injuries

-- You may be offered an insurance settlement that is less than the value of your claim
+- The insurance company may offer a settlement that is less than the value of your claim

 - The insurance settlement may not adequately cover your damages

-The best way to ensure you are compensated fairly through your insurance settlement is by having your attorney negotiate with the insurer on your behalf.
-Your lawyer will understand all the complex intricacies of the policy and question to ensure the insurance company is held accountable to their financial obligation.
+One way to increase your chances of receiving fair compensation through your insurance settlement is by having your attorney negotiate with the insurer on your behalf.
+Our lawyers understand the intricacies of insurance policies and claims.
+We will fight to hold insurers accountable for their financial obligations.

-Work with Our Atlanta Broken Bones Injury Lawyer
+Work with Kaine Law’s Atlanta Broken Bones Injury Lawyer